Chris Stone (entrepreneur): Record Plant, New York City

 In the mid-1960s, Stone earned a Master of Business Administration (MBA) degree from the UCLA Anderson School of Management and by late 1967 he was employed as the national sales manager of Revlon cosmetics.
 He and his wife Gloria welcomed their first child in New York City.

 Stone was introduced to Gary Kellgren, a recording engineer working at several New York City recording studios on sessions for musicians such as Frank Zappa and Jimi Hendrix.
 Stone and Kellgren met because Kellgren's wife Marta was seven months pregnant and scared of the upcoming birth.
 Mutual friends thought that the two couples could talk about being parents and ease Marta's worry.
 Though they were "diametrically opposed" in nature, with Stone all business and Kellgren very creative, the two quickly became friends.
 During his lunch hours, Stone visited Kellgren in the studio, and began to see that Kellgren was not making full use of his genius.
 Stone noticed that Kellgren was getting only 4 percent of the money that studios were charging, and he helped Kellgren raise that to 20 percent.

 Stone convinced Kellgren that the two of them, with $100,000 that Stone borrowed from Johanna C.C.
 "Ancky" Revson Johnson, could start a new recording studio, one with a better atmosphere for creativity.
 Johnson was a former model who became the second wife of Revlon founder Charles Revson, then divorced and married Ben Johnson.
-In early 1968 Kellgren and Stone began building a 12-track studio at 321 West 44th Street, creating a living-room-type of environment for the musicians.
+In early 1968 Kellgren and Stone opened a new studio at 321 West 44th Street, creating a living-room-type of environment for the musicians.
 It opened on March 13, 1968.
+The studio was one of the first to use an innovative 12-track recorder built by Scully Recording Instruments.
 As the studio was nearing completion, record producer Tom Wilson persuaded Hendrix producer Chas Chandler to book the Record Plant from April 18 to early July 1968, for the recording of the album Electric Ladyland.
 In early April, just prior to the start of the Jimi Hendrix Experience session, the band Soft Machine spent four days recording The Soft Machine; their debut album, produced by Wilson and Chandler, with Kellgren engineering.

 In 1969, Kellgren and Stone sold the New York operation to TeleVision Communications (TVC), a cable television company that was broadening its portfolio.
 The purpose of the sale was to gain cash for expansion into Los Angeles with a second studio.